revbayes/revbayes.github.io/tutorials/chromo/index.md

 ![]( figures/BiChroM_rates.png)
-> Results of the example BiChroM analysis performed in ‘RevBayes‘.
+> Results of the example BiChroM analysis performed in RevBayes.
 This plot shows the output from `.log` files when loaded into `Tracer`.
 The rates of chromosome gains (`gamma`) and losses (`delta`) are higher for *Aristolochia* lineages with complex gynostemium subdivided into 5 to 24 lobes (state